zzunebye/obsidian-google-liked-video/README.md

 **Key capabilities:**

 - Instantly access your entire YouTube liked video collection
+- Browse and manage your YouTube playlists with infinite scroll
 - Smart search and sorting to rediscover forgotten gems
 - One-click integration with your daily notes
 - Curate your collection by removing videos directly from the sidebar